9 – What NOT to do at weddings

 Releasing balloons is effectively an exercise in mass littering, as it would be impossible to collect and dispose of each one.

-A 2015 academic paper presents strong evidence that balloons are among the most dangerous types of pollution for sea life, along with fishing gear and plastic bags, all of which can end up being ingested by, or entangling, aquatic creatures.
+Balloons are among the most dangerous types of pollution for sea life, along with fishing gear and plastic bags, all of which can end up being ingested by, or entangling, aquatic creatures.

 When they float back down to earth, they are slow to decompose and as a single use product go straight into landfill – if you’re lucky.
 Some latex balloons are chemically treated in ways that prevent natural biodegradation.